ajfriend/duckboat/readme.md

 When doing interactive data analysis, I find this approach easier to read and write than fluent APIs (like in [Polars](https://pola.rs/) or [Ibis](https://ibis-project.org/)) or typical [Pandas](https://pandas.pydata.org/) code.
-If some operation is easier in other libraries, Darking makes it straightforward translate between them, either directly or through Apache Arrow.
+If some operation is easier in other libraries, Duckboat makes it straightforward translate between them, either directly or through Apache Arrow.

 ## Feedback